-To ensure our organisation evolves and grows with the landscape in which it operates - having the resources, expertise and capabilities required to deliver on our remit.
+To ensure our organisation evolves and grows with the landscape in which it operates - having the resources. expertise and capabilities required to deliver on our remit.

-- Develop and implement a plan on the structure of the organisation so that we can be optimally configured and resourced. - Align our resources in a new structure to realise our strategy in line with our prioritisation principles. - Develop and implement a People Strategy to support and develop our people to meet their potential. - Develop best workplace practices to meet the changing needs of our workforce and to ensure compliance with all governance requirements. - Develop and deliver an ICT strategy to provide systems and infrastructure to enable effective and flexible working. - Enhance learning and development, including the digital capability of our people. - Regularly review our strategic workforce planning to guide how our organisation will evolve and grow in size and capability.
+- optimally configured and resourced.

+- Align our resources in a new structure to realise our strategy in line with our prioritisation principles.

+- meet their potential.

+- to ensure compliance with all governance requirements.

+- effective and flexible working.

+- evolve and grow in size and capability.